TheRedElement/RecipeDatabase/recipes/SourDoughStarter.md

 * sourdough ready for baking

 ## Feeding the Dough
+* if the starter has been expanding already
+	* remove amount of the starter equal to the total amount you want to feed it with
+		* either throw it away, or use it for baking
 * add equal parts of $water (handwarm)$ and $flour (rye)$
 * stir